NFRohan/DSP-Lab-VCP/README.md

 #### Frontend won't start
 - Delete `node_modules` and `package-lock.json`, then run `npm install` again

+#### Audio playback issues
+- Ensure the backend server is running on port 8000
+- Check browser console (F12) for JavaScript errors
+- Try refreshing the file list to reload audio elements
+- Some audio formats may not be supported by your browser

+#### File deletion problems ("file in use" errors)
+- Audio files are automatically stopped before deletion
+- If deletion fails, wait a few seconds and try again
+- Close any other applications that might be using the audio file
+- On Windows, the system may briefly lock files after playback

+#### Voice processing takes too long
+- Large audio files (>10MB) may take 30+ seconds to process
+- Check the console output for progress messages
+- Ensure sufficient RAM is available (processing uses memory)
+- Try with smaller audio files first to test the system
 - Check Node.js version: `node --version` (should be 16+)

 ### Getting Help